Samsung/tizen-docs/docs/application/native/guides/text-input/tts-engine.md

   You can [get information](#info_retrieval), which includes command count and audio type.

-- TTSE Send results
+- Send results

-  You can send the results to the engine service user.
-[TTSE Send results](#send_result), is defined.
+  You can [send the results](#send_result) to the engine service user.

 <a name="prerequisites"></a>
 ## Prerequisites

-To enable your application to use the TTSE functionality:
+To enable your application to use the TTSE functionality, follow these steps:

 1. To use the functions and data types of the TTSE API (in [mobile](../../api/mobile/latest/group__CAPI__UIX__TTSE__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__UIX__TTSE__MODULE.html) applications), include the `<ttse.h>` header file in your application: